Putin mocks West, says Russia will press on in Ukraine

 He scoffed at Western attempts to cap prices for Russian oil and gas, calling the idea “stupid” and saying that Russia will have enough customers in Asia.
 “The demand is so high on global markets that we won't have any problem selling it,” he said.

-“An attempt to limit prices by administrative means is just ravings, it's sheer nonsense,” Putin added.
-“It will only lead to a hike in prices.”
+“An attempt to limit prices by administrative means is just ravings, it's sheer nonsense,” Putin said, adding that "it will only lead to a hike in prices.”

+“If they try to implement this dumb decision, it will entail nothing good for those who will make it,” he warned.
+“Will they make political decisions contradicting contracts?
+In that case, we will just halt supplies if it contradicts our economic interests.
+We won't supply any gas, oil, diesel oil or coal.”

+Putin noted that “those who try to enforce something on us aren't in a position today to dictate their will,” pointing at protests in the West against rising energy prices.

 He rejected the EU's argument that Russia was using energy as a weapon by suspending gas supplies via the Nord Stream 1 gas pipeline to Germany.